jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 closure : user-defined method
 block : forward to (self~doer)

-A DoerFactory is an object who knows how to create a doer.
+A DoerFactory is an object which knows how to create a doer.
 A doer can be created from :
 - a RexxBlock :
   Can be costly since the interpreter must parse the source and create an AST.